Post-Traumatic Growth | Rebuilding Life After Trauma

 So often, much of this growth relates to adequate support that equips people to engage with the process and eventually the outcome of post-traumatic growth.

-This is a powerful argument to support the provision of adequate and timely support for anyone impacted by trauma.
+This is a powerful argument to support adequate and timely support for anyone impacted by trauma.

 American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders (5th ed.).
 Arlington, VA: Author

 Calhoun, L. G., & Tedeschi, R. G. (Eds.).
 (2006).
 Handbook of post-traumatic growth: Research & practice.
 Lawrence Erlbaum Associates Publishers.

 Eger, E. E. (2017).
 The choice: Embrace the Possible.
 New York: Scribner.

 Greening T. (1990).
 PTSD from the perspective of existential-humanistic psychology.
 Journal of Traumatic Stress.
 3(2):323–326.

 Oliver, Mary.
 (1992).
 The House of Light.
 Beacon Press.